phoddie/node-red-mcu/readme.md

 ### Comment
 - [X] Supported

-Comment nodes are removed at build time.
+Comment nodes are removed at build-time.

 ### Debug
 - [X] Console output is displayed in the xsbug log pane